jina-ai/faq/README.md

 Add additional details in the comments, such as screenshots, operating system details, etc.

 ### Answering a question:
 You can filter by experience level.
-We even have some [good first issues](https://github.com/alt-shreya/faq-jina-ai/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) to filter beginner level issues.
+We even have some [good first issues](https://github.com/alt-shreya/faq-jina-ai/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) to filter questions for beginners.
-Add your answer as a comment and tag @alt-shreya in the same comment as a reviewer
+To answer, just add your answer as a comment and tag @alt-shreya in the same comment as a reviewer

 ## Where is it going to be published?
 On the [FAQ section on our website](https://learn.jina.ai/faq).